About the Simon-Skjodt Center for the Prevention of Genocide

 Crisis response.
 Mobilizing lawmakers and foreign policy leaders to take action to save lives when violence explodes.

 Justice and accountability.
-Promote justice and accountability efforts for victim and survivor communities in situations where there is a history of atrocities, ongoing atrocities, or a high risk of future violence.
+Promote justice and accountability efforts for victim and survivor communities in situations where there is a history of mass atrocities, ongoing mass atrocities, or a high risk of future violence.